 First of all, I want to thank you a lot for helping me pay a part of the university fee and making it easier for me to focus on my studies and evolving as a student in a tough financial situation.

-My name is Mohammad Nashash, I am a 3rd year student in electrical and computer engineering (specializing in microelectronics).
+I am a 3rd year student in electrical and computer engineering (specializing in microelectronics).

 The best thing that I like about my 3rd year of studies are that the courses are more practical and more connected to the up to date manufacturing and companies like VLSI and analog electronics lab.